IldarGreat/dso/README.md

 ## 3.1 Accessing Data.
-see the DSO Readme.
+See the DSO Readme.
 As of now, there is no default ROS-based `Output3DWrapper` - you will have to write your own.

 # 4 Dependencies